SzymonPaczos/ARPSpoofer/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test on both Windows and Linux
+4. Test on Windows, Linux, and macOS
 5. Submit a pull request

 ## Troubleshooting